Masfjorden: Municipal council

+Population

 Geography

 Masfjorden municipality lies to the east of the Fensfjorden and Austfjorden.
 The Masfjorden runs east to west bisecting the municipality.
 The eastern part has mountains and as one heads westward, the land levels out before reaching the fjord in the east.

 The municipality lies along the west coast in the central part of the county.
 The municipalities of Gulen and Høyanger lie to the north, the municipality of Modalen to the east, and the municipality of Alver lies to the south and west.

 The European route E39 highway runs through eastern Masfjorden heading north and south.
 The 4.1 km long Masfjord Tunnel and the 2.5 km long Jernfjell Tunnel (and a few other tunnels) are part of the E39 highway which winds its way through some valleys in the mountainous eastern region of Masfjorden.